As of 2024, about 800 million blogs exist on the internet.

 The process of personal branding involves employing all the tools that a business would use when building a brand, including a website, social media, and of course, a blog.

-A personal brand blog is similar to the personal blog in that they both have a lot to do with the blog owner.
+A personal brand blog is similar to a personal blog because they both have much to do with the blog owner.
 But, while the personal blog has many topics he can write about, the personal brand narrowed his focus to fewer topics.

 A personal brand blogger’s goal is to establish herself as a thought leader in the field where she writes.
 A few brilliant examples of a personal brand are the personal brands of Kylie Jenner- the billionaire girl of the Kardashian family, and Gary Vaynerchuk, an American-Belarusian entrepreneur.